Home FAQHow to upgrade to Ubuntu 16.04 LTS from Ubuntu 15.10

 The upgrade process will take place.
 Sit back and grab a cup of coffee.

-It will take from few minutes to hours depending upon the speed of your Internet.
+It will take few minutes to hours depending upon the speed of your Internet.

 Once the latest packages are downloaded and installed, type Y and press ENTER to remove the obsolete packages.